AmishGaming/Project-38/README.md

-# Project-38
+# trex
-Infinite runner Game
+Offline Game where trex jumps and runs over the obstacles.